Victo Ngai is a Los Angeles based illustrator from Hong Kong, who graduated from the Rhode Island School of Design.

-In almost a Klimt like fashion, Ngai’s cycling illustrations depict the bike mechanic and rider that spans both the Middle-East and the Orient.
+In a Klimt like fashion, Ngai’s cycling illustrations depict the bike mechanic and rider that span both the Middle-East and the Orient.

-However, riding bikes is frowned upon for girls in her country.
+However, girls riding bikes is frowned upon in her country.
 And, for that reason, Wadjda’s mother refuses to buy it for her.

 The story goes on to tell about how Wadjda decides to participate in a Quran recital competition, which features a cash prize that would allow her to buy the bike.